You might have heard the term ‘Sprint goal’. It certainly has sparked a lot of interest in scrum teams.

 If the sprint goal isn’t understood by all team members, it should be changed.
 You should be able to know how a sprint goal is accomplished.

 3. Team overlooks the sprint goal during the sprint: The team often if not always forgets the sprint goal that needs to be accomplished.
 Write the sprint goal where it is visible to everybody.
 This will ensure that the team is reminded of it every time when they work.

 4. Sprint goal is not business oriented: Sprint goals will just remain a metric unless they are business or user-driven.
 The team will not be keen on working towards achieving the sprint goal if it provides monetary value.

 Meaningless sprint goals increase the cost of production and add unwanted risks.
 Self-introspect and ask your team what will your user do once this feature is released.
 Your aim should be to gather feedback from the end users at the onset from team members, product owners, and customer advocates.

 1. Header: There are different kinds of goals, and they can apply to various things.
 For example, a sprint goal applies to a specific sprint or iteration, whereas project goals apply to the product as a whole and may span multiple sprints.

 2. The goal: The goal section highlights what you're trying to achieve by choosing that sprint.
 The goals for each sprint are determined based on your project's limitations and restrictions, pending items from the product backlog, feature tests, and market research.

 3. Deciding the method: Depending on the product and the goal, there are several different methods for creating a product increment.
-For example, you may choose to create a paper prototype in order to iterate faster, or perform a usability test in order to reduce risk during development.
-Another viable option is to define compliance criteria which support security or other business objectives when planning testing activities.
+For example, you may choose to create a paper prototype in order to iterate faster or perform a usability test in order to reduce risk during development.
+Another viable option is to define compliance criteria that support security or other business objectives when planning testing activities.

 4. Metrics: The metrics section also answers a question whose answer is vital to defining the goal: "How can you know whether or not you’ve accomplished your goal?"